Lev Alburt: Related work

-Alburt is the author of a series of best-selling chess books.
+Alburt is the author of numerous best-selling chess books.

 He served on the Board of Directors of the United States Chess Federation from 1985 to 1988.
 At the conclusion of his term, he stated that not once did he ever hear any discussion by the board of how to promote chess or bring new players into the game.

 Alburt has worked as a chess coach for many years.
 In 2004, he was awarded the title of FIDE Senior Trainer.
 In New York City, where he lives, several Wall Street figures and other prominent people have taken chess classes from him, including Carl Icahn, Stephen Friedman, Doug Hirsch, Eliot Spitzer and Ted Field.

+Alburt was the highest-rated American player on the January 1981 FIDE rating list.